 The Huskie Hustler award shall be given for outstanding dedication, sportsmanship, enthusiasm, determination and attitude.
 The athlete must have completed one complete season in a varsity sport.
 The coach of each individual sport will determine the Huskie Hustler recipient.

 Homecoming Selection

-Homecoming representatives will be selected by each grade level eligible to participate in homecoming.
 Athletes who are selected as homecoming representatives will be allowed to participate in recognition festivities.

 Atlanta Community Schools Academic Policy